Concepts

 |---|---|

-| Access Bastion | Mandatory access through a hardened internal administration bastion (Ubuntu Hardened) |
+| Access Bastion | Mandatory routing through a hardened internal administration bastion (Ubuntu Hardened) |

-| Workstation | Access only from dedicated and secure administration laptops |
+| Workstation | Access only from dedicated and secured administration laptops |

-| Authentication | Mandatory MFA via a dedicated administration LDAP directory (distinct from the office LDAP) |
+| Authentication | Mandatory MFA via a dedicated administration LDAP directory (separate from the office LDAP) |

-Monitoring and Audit
+Monitoring and auditing

-- Administrator access logs : access to backup infrastructure (orchestrator, S3) is logged and audited monthly to detect any anomalies.
+- Administrator access logs: access to backup infrastructure (orchestrator, S3) is logged and audited monthly to detect any anomalies.

-- Physical security : all equipment is hosted in SecNumCloud zones (dedicated physical cages with biometric access control) within Cloud Temple data centers.
+- Physical security: all equipment is hosted in SecNumCloud zones (dedicated physical cages with biometric access control) within Cloud Temple data centers.

-Compatibility and Edge Cases
+Compatibility and Special Cases

 Some virtual machines are not compatible with this backup technology when their disk write loads are constant (active databases, transaction logs, etc.).
 The hypervisor cannot then finalize the snapshot without freezing the VM, which can take several hours.